-One day he didn’t latch the gate properly and the horse ran away.
+One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
-That is terrible news!” his neighbours cried.
-“Such bad luck!”
+What a disaster!” his neighbours cried.
+“Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
+“Now you are rich!”
 “Maybe,” the farmer replied.

-The following week the farmer’s son was breaking-in one of the wild horses when it threw him to the ground, breaking his leg.
-“Oh no!” the neighbours cried.
-“Such bad luck, all over again!”
+The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
+“Oh no!” the neighbours cried, “such bad luck, all over again!”
 “Maybe,” the farmer replied.

-When we interpret a situation as an ‘opportunity’ or a ‘problem’, that shapes the way that we respond.
+Whenever we interpret a situation as being a ‘problem’ or an ‘opportunity’ it shapes the way we feel, which shapes the way we respond.

-But the Taoist Farmer shows that we can never tell how a situation is going to turn out.
-There are no intrinsic ‘opportunities’ or ‘threats’ — there is only what happens and how we choose to respond.
+The story of the Taoist Farmer shows we can never know how a situation is going to turn out.
+There are no intrinsic ‘opportunities’ or ‘problems’: there is only what happens and how we choose to respond.

-So doesn’t it make sense to look for the opportunity in every situation?
+In which case, doesn’t it make sense to look for the opportunities in every situation?